reg0bs/TA-Respwnder/README.md

 # TA-Respwnder
 Splunk App To Detect LLMNR Poisoning Attacks

 This app can be deployed to Universal Forwarders to create a distributed detection network against LLMNR poisoning.
-You can and should disable LLMNR and similar mechnisms in your entire environment.
-Even with LLMNR disabled you can still make use of this app to mimic the active protocol in your network.

 The script has 2 functions:
   - Broadcast LLMNR requests for non-existing hostnames.
 These can be generated randomly or manually specified.